 Now that you know a few of the basics and we’ve answered some important questions, read on for the latest news and rumors.

 Last month a report came out saying Samsung will release three different Galaxy S10 phones.
 Three phones with codenames of Beyond 0, Beyond 1, and Beyond 2.
 A flat 5.8-inch screen, a curved model, and the bigger 6.2-inch Galaxy S10+.
-Now, we’re hearing information about the fingerprint scanner and cameras on each of the Galaxy S10 handsets.
+Now, we’re hearing additional information about the fingerprint scanner, three cameras, and screen sizes for all three phones.

 Recent leaks from Korea suggest the Galaxy S10+ will come with five cameras.
 Not three or four, but five cameras total.
 Three on the back and two on the front.
 Industry parts experts claim that only the bigger Galaxy 10+ will get this treatment, while the two smaller S10 variants will only have three or four.